ansible-community/antsibull-nox/docs/reference.md

   Note that the milestone branch is from the latest development version, but is updated only once for every ansible-core development phase at specific dates published in advance.

+* `add_devel_like_branches: list[tuple[str | None, str]] | None` (default `None`):
+  Allows to add a list of optional repositories and branches for ansible-core that will be treated similar to `devel`.
+  This can be used for testing ansible-core features or bugfixes that are still under development.
+  Please note that branches are usually deleted upon merging, so you have to remove them again from your `noxfile.py` to avoid CI breaking.

 * `min_version: Version | str | None` (default `None`):
   If specified, will only consider ansible-core versions with that version or higher.